sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch6"></a>
 # Step 4: Build the Generator

-The way I have constructed the code is: first, the generator downsamples the input image and then upsample while establishing long skip connections.
+The way I have implemented the code is by downsampling the input image first, and then upsampling it while establishing long skip connections.

 ```
 def Generator():